 On January 16, 2017, we announced a new strategic plan highlighted by a new product strategy and a streamlined operating approach with a tighter focus on areas of strength to more efficiently drive revenue.
-The key tenets of the new strategic plan are as follows:
+The key tenets of the strategic plan are as follows:

 - Streamlined Operating Approach.
 In fiscal year 2017, we adapted our organization and operating principles to focus primarily on customer and partner retention and success for many of our core products.
-For selected products that have new customer acquisition potential, we also strengthened our demand generation and high volume, low touch e-commerce capabilities. - New Product Strategy.
-As part of the new strategic plan, we undertook a new product strategy to provide the platform and tools enterprises need to build next generation applications that drive their businesses, known as "Cognitive Applications."
+For selected products that have new customer acquisition potential, we also strengthened our demand generation and high volume, low touch e-commerce capabilities. - Product Strategy.
+As part of the strategic plan implemented in early 2017, we undertook a new product strategy to provide the platform and tools enterprises need to build next generation applications that drive their businesses, known as "Cognitive Applications."
 We offer this platform to both new customers and partners as well as our existing OpenEdge partner and customer ecosystems.
-Our platform for Cognitive Applications makes it easy for developers to build machine learning into their applications, and includes: - our leading UI development tools, which enable organizations to easily build engaging user interfaces for any device or front end; - Our NativeScript offering, which allows developers to use JavaScript to build native applications across multiple mobile platforms; - A modern serverless cloud backend application platform that runs on any cloud, is secure, high-performing, and highly-scalable while supporting all modern user interfaces; - Automated and intuitive machine learning capabilities for accelerating the creation and delivery of Cognitive Applications; - Our data connectivity and integration capabilities; - Our business logic and rules capabilities; and - Web Content Management for delivering personalized and engaging digital experiences. - Restructuring.
-With the adoption of our new product strategy, we discontinued our investment in our Digital Factory strategy and re-aligned our resources consistent with our core operating approach.
+Our platform for Cognitive Applications enables developers to build the most modern applications quickly and easily, and includes: - our leading UI development tools, which enable organizations to easily build engaging user interfaces for any device or front end; - Our NativeScript offering, which allows developers to use JavaScript to build native applications across multiple mobile platforms; - A modern high productivity cloud backend application platform that runs on any cloud, is secure, high-performing, and highly-scalable while supporting all modern user interfaces; - Automated and intuitive machine learning capabilities for accelerating the creation and delivery of cognitive applications; - Our data connectivity and integration capabilities; - Our business logic and rules capabilities; and - Web Content Management for delivering personalized and engaging digital experiences. - Restructuring.
+With the adoption of our new product strategy in fiscal year 2017, we discontinued our investment in our Digital Factory strategy and re-aligned our resources consistent with our core operating approach.
 To that end, during fiscal year 2017, we implemented restructuring efforts including the consolidation of facilities, implementation of a simplified organizational structure and a reduction of marketing and other external expenses.
 In addition, we reduced headcount by over 400 employees, totaling over 20% of our workforce.
 We reduced our full year expenses by over \$30 million by the end of fiscal year 2017.

 We derive a significant portion of our revenue from international operations, which are primarily conducted in foreign currencies.
 As a result, changes in the value of these foreign currencies relative to the U.S. dollar have significantly impacted our results of operations and may impact our future results of operations.
-For example, in late fiscal 2017 and the first half of fiscal 2018, the value of the U.S. dollar weakened in comparison to certain foreign currencies, including in Europe.
+For example, in late fiscal 2017 and the first six months of fiscal 2018, the value of the U.S. dollar weakened in comparison to certain foreign currencies, including in Europe.
 Since approximately one-third of our revenue is denominated in foreign currency, our revenue results during those periods were positively impacted.
+However, during our third fiscal quarter, the U.S. dollar strengthened in comparison to those currencies, negatively impacting our revenue during the period.
 We expect that future fluctuations in foreign currency exchange rates will continue to impact our results.